FuzzySecurity/AzureWireGuard/README.md

 PersistentKeepalive = 15
 ```

-Then simply connect using your platform specific method.
+Then simply configure WG using your platform specific method.
 In my case after establishing the connection I expect to see a connection in Japan.

 ```
 b33f@DESKTOP-7RNOI72:~/wg$ curl https://ipinfo.io